 Pisa is not short on accommodation so do your research before you book as not all rooms are created equally.
 I landed at 10pm and after travelling the short distance from the airport to the centre (5 minutes by train), I checked into a hostel called 50 Metres From the Station, which I chose for its location.

-Another hotel that I’d like to try is NH Cavalieri.
+If you fancy a 21st century Italian twist, check out NH Cavalieri.
 A bit further from the tower, but still only a 10 minute walk, this hotel seems to have pulled off contemporary but with enough of a nod to the beautiful Italian traditional style that many people flock to Italy for.

 Want to take a gamble?